 In English we retain the word 'banknote' to refer to paper money issued by the state bank, but nowadays such notes are better seen as an extension of the coinage system.
 This reflects the history of paper money.
 The successful issue of paper money in the West was pioneered in Britain where capitalist economy was most advanced.
 The Bank of England started to issue paper money in 1694 followed by the Bank of Scotland in 1695.
 Whereas the latter existed primarily to finance private trade the Bank of England was owned by private shareholders but its main function was to make loans to the Crown.
-The Crown could pay for purchases using notes that the Bank issued and would in return accept notes on the Bank issued as payment for taxes.
-This went alongside the process by which the Bank would issue notes to customers in return for coin deposits.
+The Crown could pay for purchases using notes that the Bank issued and would in return accept notes on the Bank would issue notes to customers in return for coin deposits.
 Over time the Bank of England became a state-owned bank and its issue of notes became functionally indistinguishable from the issue of coin by the mint.